nelci592/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/visual-studio-problems.md

 ## The report cannot be built and opened in Visual Studio Report Designer

 Please refer to the information from the following KB article:  [The report cannot be built and opened in Visual Studio Report Designer](./knowledge-base/report-cannot-be-built-and-opened-in-vs-report-designer)

 ## The Visual Studio Report Designer is blank

 Please refer to the information from the following KB article:  [The Visual Studio Report Designer is blank](./knowledge-base/vs-report-designer-is-blank)

 ## Missing Telerik menu in Visual Studio

 Please refer to the information from the following KB article:  [Missing Telerik menu in Visual Studio](./knowledge-base/missing-telerik-menu-in-visual-studio)

 ## Visual Studio missing Telerik Reporting Toolbox items

 Please refer to the information from the following KB article:  [Telerik Reporting Toolbox items are missing.](http://www.telerik.com/support/kb/reporting/general/missing-toolbox-items.aspx)

 ## Visual Studio missing Telerik Reporting DataSource components

 Please refer to the information from the following KB article:  [Telerik Reporting DataSource components are missing.](http://www.telerik.com/support/kb/reporting/details/telerik-reporting-datasource-components-are-missing)

 ## Visual Studio missing Telerik Reporting Item Template

 Please refer to the information from the following KB article:  [Telerik Reporting Item Template is missing.](http://www.telerik.com/support/kb/reporting/general/missing-item-template.aspx)

-# See Also